 3) Purple – soothes and calms

 These three colors are widely used in leisure logos.
-Consider three leisure companies and how their logos make use of these colors:
+Consider three leisure companies and how their logos make use of these colors.

 Sports Authority is an action-oriented company.
 It should come as no surprise that their logo features a large red rectangle with white typography.
-This logo’s goal is to inspire the confidence to get active.
+This company logo’s goal is to inspire the confidence to get active.
 Red energizes consumers with the promise of athletic equipment.